France beats Serbia 91-76 for bronze medal in women’s hoops

+SAITAMA, Japan (AP) — Gabby Williams fell to the court, not wanting anyone to see her crying while dealing with a roller-coaster of emotions.

+Taking home a bronze medal brought on the tears as she reflected on the sacrifices to get here.

-SAITAMA, Japan (AP) — Gabby Williams led seven players in double figures with 17 points, and France got some payback Saturday by beating Serbia 91-76 for the bronze medal in women’s basketball at the Olympics.
+Williams led seven players in double figures with 17 points, and France got some payback Saturday by beating Serbia 91-76 for the bronze medal in women’s basketball at the Olympics.

-Players hugged and jumped up and down in celebration, though Williams, a star in college at UConn, bent over in tears near midcourt before teammates came over to hug her.
-Then players grabbed a couple French flags to continue celebrating with even more national pride.
+Players hugged and jumped up and down in celebration, though Williams, a star in college at UConn, bent over near midcourt by herself.
+Sandrine Gruda saw her, went over and pulled her up so they could enjoy the moment together.
+Other players grabbed French flags and continued celebrating, displaying even more national pride.

+“It’s the Olympics,” Williams said of the cascade of emotions that hit her at the buzzer.
+“I don’t know how to describe it.
+It’s the biggest stage in the world, and it’s so much emotion.
+There’s only one shot at the Tokyo Olympics.
+This will never happen again.”

+Williams was suspended for the year by her former WNBA team, the Chicago Sky because she was playing for the French national team.
+The Sky then traded her to the Los Angeles Sparks though she won’t be able to play in the WNBA until 2022.

 This victory was a long time coming as France snapped a skid against Serbia that included losing both the bronze medal at the 2016 Rio Games and the EuroBasket final in June.
 Now France will have a medal to defend at the 2024 Paris Games.